midnightingale/midnightingale/README.md

 ### bonjour 🌸

-hey! it's sophie liu, your friendly accessible tech developer and enthusiast.
+hey! i'm sophie liu, your friendly accessible tech developer and enthusiast.
 I’m pursuing my BSE in software engineering [@uWaterloo](https://github.com/uWaterloo), and I spend my spare code on projects at the intersection of art and tech.
 I also direct marketing at [vhHacks](https://vhhacks.ca/), and create surreal paintings to tickle the senses.

 <!--
 **midnightingale/midnightingale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.